crhwebdev/crhwebdev.github.io/README.md

 ### To Do:
 - add  highlighting to contact form
 - finish responsive design on header and fix hamburger menu button layout
-- finish social button apperance
+- finish social button appearance
 - add flipcard effect to portfolio images